electron-plumber/electron-big-book/docs/math/0 Core Courses/27 Chapter7 analytic geometry Module2 straight lines lower.md

 ## 15.Distance Between Two Parallel Lines
 - For $l_1: \boldsymbol{ax+by+c_1=0}$ and $l_2: \boldsymbol{ax+by+c_2=0}$, the distance between $l_1$ and $l_2$ is $d=\frac{|c_1-c_2|}{\sqrt{a^2+b^2}}$.
-- Remark: the derivation process is to __take an arbitrary point__ on one of the lines, and then use __the point-to-line distance formula__ to find the distance between the two parallel lines.
+- Note: the derivation process is to __take an arbitrary point__ on one of the lines, and then use __the point-to-line distance formula__ to find the distance between the two parallel lines.
   ![Parallel lines distance.svg](../../public/math/Core%20Courses/Parallel%20lines%20distance.svg)